 Passports and Visas

 Students travelling from overseas should ensure that their passports are valid for the entire period they will be in Australia.
 A visitor visa is normally required, and should be valid for the entire program.
-It is important that these documents are correct, as attending to these while in Australia will require time and effort.
-Please contact the Director of Summer Schools if you encounter difficulties in obtaining these documents.
+It is important that these documents are correct and obtained as soon as possible.
+Any delay in applying may impact on your ability to attend.
 Find out more information and locate your closest Australian mission.